oliveirasWell/react-redux-firebase-auto-boilerplate/README.md

 To add new env variables, add to `.env` file, then add to `/src/utils/envHelper.js`.

+## Run and Deploy and etc

+### Tests and CI/DC

+We have add a Gitlab Continuous Integration configuration file, you just need to create and firebase token and add on `.gitlab-ci.yml`s end of file.

+Besides, to run tests:run `yarn test` or `npm test` and enjoy jest test suit.

-# Run
+### Run
 For the first run execute `npm install` or `yarn install`.

 To run, execute `npm start` or `yarn start`

-# Deploy
+### Deploy
-Init the project in firebase using: `firebase init` Run the script `npm run deploy` or `yarn run deploy` to run the deploy in firebase hosting.
+Init the project in firebase using: `firebase init` (after you login on firebase cli) and select the host and project options.

+Run the script `npm run deploy` or `yarn run deploy` to run the deploy in firebase hosting.

-#### TODOS
+## TODOS

+`Things I don't want to do now, but I have to do :(`

 - Google login creates a new user no matter he has or not acess
 - Fix table's header on top
-- Add user to firebaseAuth when created
+- Add user to firebaseAuth when created inside app
 - Feature branch using material-ui
 - Extract wrappers to HOC
 - Keep a record of user is active
 - Paginate tables
 - Make tests work
-- Separate service layer
+- Separate service layer from messages e etc

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).